dpotop/Z80-FPGA/Tinybasic/README.md

 Obijuan's code is already quite size-optimized, but there is space for further improvement (which I already started).

-The next step will be to make the interpreter modular, and possibly transform it into a compiler.
+The next step will be to make the interpreter modular to make it easier to understand.
+Then, possibly work towards more compilation and less interpreting.
+Of course, as the I/O interface evolves this may evolve, too.

 Z80 instruction set
 * z80 manual search on Google